-L.42 APPENDIX B - PERFORMANCE EVALUATION AND MEASUREMENT PLAN (PEMP)
+L.40 APPENDIX B - PERFORMANCE EVALUATION AND MEASUREMENT PLAN (PEMP)

-The Section J, Appendix B entitled "Performance Evaluation and Measurement Plan" (PEMP) will be used to evaluate the Incumbent Contractor's performance for FY 2014.
-This FY 2014 PEMP is provided for illustrative purposes only.
-The FY 2015 BNL PEMP which will be included in the awarded contract will follow the standard PEMP format provided for in the Office of Science (SC) procedures and guidance for the SC Laboratory Performance Appraisal Process which can be found at http://science.energy.gov/lpe/performance-appraisal-process/.
+Section J, Appendix B entitled "Performance Evaluation and Measurement Plan" (PEMP) will be used to evaluate the Incumbent Contractor's performance for FY 2024.
+This FY 2024 PEMP is provided for illustrative purposes only.
+The FY 2025 FNAL PEMP which will be included in the awarded contract will follow the standard PEMP format provided for in the Office of Science (SC) procedures and guidance for the SC Laboratory Performance Appraisal Process which can be found at https://science.osti.gov/lp/Laboratory-Appraisal-Process.